open-canada/vitals/docs/readme.md

 Any Canadian can report vaccine side-effect, as a consumer, i.e., without a doctor, at the Heath Canada portal.
 This is how you do it:

--   See if your symptoms are arelady reported in the US COVID Vaccine Adverse Event Reports (VAERS): [vaers.hhs.gov](https://openvaers.com)
+-   See if your symptoms are reported in the US COVID Vaccine Adverse Event Reports (VAERS): [vaers.hhs.gov](https://openvaers.com)
 -   Check if your vaccine batch (aka lot), which is printed on your vaccination receipt, is among the ["bad ones"](https://www.howbad.info), according to VAERS data.
 -   Go to the Health Canada Voluntary Side Effect Reporting portal :